Dutchevil/NuclearesRPC/README.md

 Welcome to the repository for the Python-based Discord Rich Presence Client for Nucleares

 # Installation (Standalone)
-To install NuclearesRPC, simply unzip a Release zip file and run the client
+To run NuclearesRPC, simply unzip a Release zip file and run the client

 # Installation (Steam)
 To install NuclearesRPC for Steam